JAForbes/blog/posts/how-i-use-mithril.md

 But I don't write components using the traditional Mithril API.
 I am going to gradually introduce my approach so we can stay focused on each layer.

-If you haven't tried mithril, or you are still finding your feet, please to not take this article as gospel.
+If you haven't tried mithril, or you are still finding your feet, please, do not take this article as gospel.
 The approach I use, works for me, and my usecases.
 I recommend trying mithril out and get a feel for your own style.

 Never use `this`